clesleycode/python-vs-r/Python vs R.md

 This tutorial assumes at least some basic knowledge in one of the languages.
 The goal of this tutorial is not to teach both languages, but rather to teach how commonly used skills can be transferred from one to the other.

-To get the most out of this tutorial, some basic understanding of machine learning is also helpful, though not necessarily required.

 ## Table of Contents

 - [0.0 Setup](#00-setup)